Hometown: Thomasville, GA

 Lieutenant Elrod earned his wings as an aviator by February 1935.
 He served at Marine Corps Base Quantico, Virginia, where he was promoted to the rank of Captain on September 1, 1937.
 He was transferred to San Diego in 1938, then sent to Hawaii to be the Executive Officer of Marine Fighting Squadron 211.

-On December 1, 1941—just three days before the surprise Japanese attack on Pearl Harbor, Hawaii—Cpt.
+On December 1, 1941—just six days before the surprise Japanese attack on Pearl Harbor, Hawaii—Cpt.
 Elrod and twelve Marine fighter pilots from Squadron 211 flew their F4F-3 Wildcat fighters from the deck of the aircraft carrier USS Enterprise (CV-6) to tiny Wake Island.

 Wake Island was a tiny outpost in the Pacific, 2,000 miles west of Oahu.
 But it was a strategically important airstrip located roughly halfway between Hawaii and Japan.
 The Japanese attack on Pearl Harbor lasted hours and launched the United States into World War II (1939-1945).
 A simultaneous attack on undermanned Wake Island would last for fifteen days.